DamoM73/digital-solutions-text/_sources/1_explore/6_identify_requirements/unit_1.md

 These can include:

 - **User interface** criteria concerning:
-  - Hardware or software that are required to be used
+  - Hardware or software that are required to be used.
-  - The way that a user is to interact with the system
+  - The way that a user is to interact with the system.
-  - Specific text or data fields the user needs to have shown to them
+  - The specific [UI components](https://www.usability.gov/how-to-and-tools/methods/user-interface-elements.html) that you might use.
 - **Coded components** presented as a list of specific code modules that need to be developed in order to:
   - Process user input
   - Calculate results using data